The Thyroid: Cure, Cause, or Symptom?

 Depression is also a tell-tale signal that the thyroid is depressed.
 For the mind to work optimally, it needs adequate thyroid function to help recruit and deliver energy to the brain.
 Without adequate energy, the brain struggles to balance its neurochemistry.
 Insomnia always worsens brain function.

-Gut health, too, plays a major role in negative mental health outcomes during chronic illness.
+Gut health, too, also suffers — and plays a major role in negative mental health outcomes during chronic illness.

 The Thyroid Slows Down For A Reason